 We have all heard of YouTube, but what about RuTube, Youku, or Nico Nico?
 These are video hosting websites specifically aimed at users in Russia, China, and Japan respectively.
 Dailymotion is a video sharing site available in 18 languages, and has 112 million unique monthly visits.
 If you want to expand into international markets, particularly Asia, it is definitely worth thinking about the various other platforms available.
 The right selection can definitely help improve your visibility, and in turn the overall number of shares and views your video will get.

 Sharing videos via social media sites is becoming more popular with consumers who want to share information about a product they have seen, or footage which they have found interesting, with people in their network or community.

 Having the option to share your multilingual videos, from your own website or from video sharing sites, is a brilliant way to increase the amount of views your videos will get.
 It is also beneficial if you already have accounts set up with the various social media sites used by your target audience.
 You can then share your subtitled videos from your own profile and start spreading the word.
-Again it is worth researching your social media options as many countries don’t just use Facebook and Twitter.
+Again, it is worth researching your social media options, as many countries do not just use Facebook and Twitter.